techtanzeel/collado-io/src/pages/markdown/curiosity/index.md

 path: "/blog/2017/curiosity"
 tags: ["craft", "education", "ironhack", "opinion"]
 featured: "false"
 excerpt: "Any hard skill will inevitably become a commodity at some point in time, even programming.
-But the ability to adapt, retool and learn new things are the wild card that will open countless doors and enable you to become the master of your own professional fate."
+The ability to adapt, retool and learn new things are the wild card that will open countless doors and enable you to become the master of your own professional fate."
 ---

 If you are somewhat up to date with the news coming up from the education world, you will have noticed some controversy, to say the least, around [inaccurate placement metrics](https://arstechnica.com/tech-policy/2017/10/one-of-the-original-coding-schools-must-pay-375k-over-employment-claims/), [programmers bubbles](https://medium.com/@TebbaVonMathenstien/are-programmers-headed-toward-another-bursting-bubble-528e30c59a0e) and this whole apocalyptic narrative about [bootcamps and the future of education](https://www.nytimes.com/2017/08/24/technology/coding-boot-camps-close.html).